 The move towards the approval of Epidiolex is a great development for the cannabis world, and specifically cannabis researchers.
 It basically admits that there are in fact valid medical properties to some of the cannabinoids found in weed.
 Since marijuana is still considered an illegal Schedule I drug at the federal level, though, (along with the likes of heroin, cocaine, and LSD), researchers had to go through a rather complicated bureaucratic process to conduct their study on Epidiolex.

-If approved, Epidiolex will be the first in a new category of anti-epileptic drugs.
+Now that it’s approved, Epidiolex is the first in a new category of anti-epileptic drugs.
 Various studies have been conducted on the drug, each of which showed a significant reduction in monthly convulsive seizure frequency.
-GW is currently evaluating additional clinical development programs in other orphan seizure disorders, that will be presented prior to the final approval voting in June.
+GW Pharmaceuticals is currently evaluating additional clinical development programs in other orphan seizure disorders, that will be presented in coming years.

 The first clinical trials conducted by GW Pharmaceuticals evaluated the different cannabinoid formulations as potential therapeutics.
 Their initial focus was on the development of Sativex, which is an oral mucosal spray that consists of two principal cannabinoid compounds – CBD and THC.
 Sativex has been studied in more than 20 randomized placebo-controlled trials (with over 3,000 patients) and has been the subject of many regulatory submissions and approvals.

 In 2010, GW Pharmaceuticals made history when they launched the world’s first prescription cannabis-derived drug.
 The product was of course none other than Sativex, which was produced to treat multiple sclerosis.
 To date, it has been approved for treatment in numerous countries outside of the United States.
 Their latest project, though, is of course Epidiolex, which studies have shown to be highly effective in treating children with the deadly forms of epilepsy previously mentioned.